-is minimized along the trajectory of light rays\cite{mandelstam}.
-In other words, if $ \mathcal{T} $ is computed along all possible trajectories between an initial and final positions $ s_i,s_f $ where $ \nu(s) $ is the speed of light and $ ds $ is the distance element along the trajectory, $ \mathcal{T} $ will always be minimum along the actual path travelled by the light rays.
-The modern version of Fermat principle is written in terms the index of refraction $ n(s) =\frac{c}{\nu(s)} $ where c is the speed of light in free space and states that the optical path length $\int_{s_i}^{s_f}n(s)ds$ is a minimum.
-In that sense, Fermat principle is the optical analog of Jacobi least action principle \cite{lanczos}, which states that for a conservative classical system at energy $ E $, with potential function between its constituent particles $ V $, the action functional computed in the configuration space along the physical path traversed by the system between the initial and final representative points is an extremum.
-The remarkable property of this action that distinguishes it from other variational principles in analytical mechanics, i.e., Hamilton's and Lagrange's variational principles, is that it represents a purely geometric quantity that is computed along different trajectories in the configuration space between fixed points without referring to any evolution in time.
-Therefore, equation \ref{jac} can be used to define a new Riemannian space whose metric $ ds'=\sqrt{E-V(s)}ds $ where the natural evolution of the representative point of the system will be along geodesic curves.
+where $ \nu(s) $ is the speed of light and $ ds $ is the distance element along the light trajectory, is minimized \cite{mandelstam}.
+In other words, if $ \mathcal{T} $ is computed along all possible trajectories between fixed initial and final positions, $ \mathcal{T} $ will always be minimum along the actual path traveled by the light rays (the physical path).
+The modern version of Fermat's principle is written in terms of the index of refraction $ n(s) =\frac{c}{\nu(s)} $, where c is the speed of light in free space, and states that the optical path length $\int n(s)ds$ is a minimum.
+In that sense, Fermat's principle is the optical analog of Jacobi's principle of least action \cite{lanczos}, which states that for a conservative classical system at energy $ E $, with potential function $V$ between its constituent particles, the action functional is an extremum.

-In this work we elevate the status of the time functional (\ref{T}) to a universal action in both classical and quantum generic many-body systems that yields an extremum along the physical path in a proper space $ \mathbb{S} $ that fully characterizes the state of the system and its future evolution, once the Hamiltonian is known.
-A proper space for quantum systems is the projective Hilbert space $\mathbb{P}$, where wavefunctions are defined upto an overall phase factor, and for classical systems a proper space is the phase space consisting of all the generalized coordinates and momenta $ \left \{ q_i,p_i \right \} $.
-The principle informally states that among all possible trajectories between $s_i$ and $s_f$ only those which make $ \mathcal{T} $ invariant under an infinitesimal variation in the path, i.e.,